confluentinc/kafka-connect-storage-cloud/README.md

 The integration tests follow the `DefaultAWSCredentialsProviderChain` for S3 authentication.
 One of the simplest ways to test locally is to configure the `.aws/credentials` file.
 You can also define environment variable as described [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html)

-We also support defining `AWS_CREDENTIALS_PATH` to point a json format credential file.
-This is used in Jenkins. e.g. the following script will create the json file using the known environment variables.
+Besides above, we support using `AWS_CREDENTIALS_PATH` to point a json format credential file.
+This is used for Jenkins. e.g. the following script will create the json file using the known environment variables.

 ```